ionic-team/capacitor-plugins/motion/README.md

 ## Permissions

 This plugin is currently implemented using Web APIs.
-Most browsers require permission before using these APIs.
-To request permission, prompt the user for permission on any user-initiated action (such as a button click):
+On iOS, permission must be requested before accessing device motion or orientation events.
+Other platforms do not require the check.
+To request permission, prompt the user on any user-initiated action (such as a button click):

 ```typescript
 import { PluginListenerHandle } from '@capacitor/core';